Coffee Equipment Maintenance in San Francisco CA: Complete Guide 2026

 Real Examples from San Francisco

 Example 1: A busy café in the Mission District This café had two commercial espresso machines that were failing every few months.
 After switching to a managed maintenance plan with weekly descaling and monthly inspections, they saw a 75% reduction in breakdowns and saved over $6,000 in repair costs in the first year.
-Their customer satisfaction scores also climbed.
+Their customer satisfaction scores also climbed, and they reported fewer complaints about inconsistent shots.

 How to Get Started with Coffee Equipment Maintenance